 Soak in some history:

 Israel is an ancient land that holds religious significance for Jews, Christians and Muslims.
 The atmosphere and stories that the monuments retell about our past can make a lifelong impact.
-Some of the historical places that is on the bucket list of visitors to Israel include the Old City in Jerusalem, the Church of Nativity at Bethlehem and the synagogues at Tsfat.
+Some of the historical places on the bucket list of visitors to Israel include the Old City in Jerusalem, the Church of Nativity at Bethlehem and the synagogues at Tsfat.

 Explore the great outdoors: